open-formulieren/open-forms/docs/developers/embedding.rst

     combination with ``sentryDSN``.
 Defaults to an empty string.
 Should be filled if ``sentryDSN`` is used but it's not required.

+``backToTopText``:
+    The text for "Back to top" button shown in the form navigation.
+Defaults to an empty string.
+Should be filled if "Back to top" button is used.

+``backToTopRef``:
+    The id of an HTML element, which is a destination of the "Back to top" button in the form navigation.
+Defaults to an empty string.
+Should be filled if "Back to top" button is used.

 Content Security Policy (CSP)
 -----------------------------